 Any parts of the house that previously formed the thermal envelope, but are now enclosed by the alteration (such as the side of a house onto which an extension is built), are no longer part of the thermal envelope.

-Example - extension where upgrade is required
+Example - alteration where upgrade is required

 In this case, you will need to upgrade some of the existing building to ensure the building performs at least as well as it did before the alteration.